mholling/nswtopo/README.markdown

       source: 1               # elevation capture program: 1 for medium scale (1:25000 - 1:100000);
                               # 2 for large scale (1:1000 - 1:10000); 4 for contours derived from DEM.

-    # A layer containing lines of magnetic declination is automatically produced.
-The magnetic declination
-    # angle for the map centre is automatically retrieved from the Geoscience Australia website.
-(Override
-    # by specifying an `angle: ` value.)
+Specify spacing for the magnetic declination lines.
+This layer is automatically produced, using a magnetic declination angle for the map centre which is automatically retrieved from the Geoscience Australia website.
+(Override by specifying an `angle: ` value.)
+Magnetic declination is only really useful on a rogaining map.

     declination:
       spacing: 1000           # perpendicular spacing of magnetic declination lines in metres

-    # If the map is for general-purpose use, a UTM grid is generated for use with a GPS.
-Make sure
-    # to exclude either the UTM or declination layers, you don't want both.
-(For a rogaining map,
-    # the UTM is not needed and clutters up the map, so leave it out.)
+Specify UTM grid intervals and appearance.
+You should include the UTM grid if the map is for normal use.
+For a rogaining map, the UTM is not needed and clutters up the map, so leave it out.

     grid:
       intervals:              # horizontal and vertical spacing of UTM grid lines in metres